José Antonio Rodríguez Vega: Trial and sentence

 His trial began in November 1991 in Santander.
-At the time of his arrest, he had confessed to the murders but on trial he denied all charges against him and said that the women had died by natural causes.
+He was convicted for murdering 16 women and eventually sentenced 440 years in prison.

 Rodríguez Vega was diagnosed as a psychopath who was a fastidiously neat individual.
-His killing was well organized in that he would first identify a victim, then observe her until he was familiar with every aspect of her routine.
+His killing was well organized in that he would first identify a victim, and then observe her until he was familiar with every aspect of her routine.
 He would then make contact with the victim, try to gain her trust, using his charm and looks, until he gained access to her home, often under the guise of doing work to or around her home.
-He was described as a cold-hearted and calculating serial killer who took mementos from each of his kills.
-When he was arrested, police found a red room where he displayed his mementos, which ranged from a television to a bouquet of plastic flowers.
+He was described as a cold-hearted and calculating serial killer who took mementoes from each of his kills.
+When he was arrested, police found a red room where he displayed his mementoes, which ranged from a television to a bouquet of plastic flowers.
 Because of the age of his victims, some of their deaths were attributed to natural causes.
-The extent of his killing spree was not realized until police released a videotape of his home, showing his mementos.
+The extent of his killing spree was not realized until police released a videotape of his home, showing his mementoes.
 Families of the victims identified objects that linked Rodríguez Vega to their dead relatives.

-José Antonio Rodríguez Vega was sentenced to 440 years in prison.

 Death

+On 22 October 2002, Rodríguez Vega was transferred to a FIES jail module for dangerous inmates; there has been some controversy about the possible reasons for this, given that he had been a model prisoner during his sentence and he was just a few years away from being released.

+His lack of remorse while discussing his crimes with fellow inmates Enrique del Valle (‘El Zanahorio’) and Daniel Rodríguez Obelleiro, as well as Rodríguez Vega's reputation as a rapist and a jail snitch, sealed his fate within the first 24 hours of his stay in the FIES module.

-On 24 October 2002, Rodríguez Vega was walking in the prison common grounds when two inmates attacked and brutally stabbed him, inflicting fatal wounds.
+On 24 October 2002, Rodríguez Vega was walking in the prison common grounds when del Valle and Obelleiro attacked and brutally stabbed him 113 times as prison guards watched without intervening.
 Rodríguez Vega was buried the next day in a poor coffin.
 The burial was attended by only two gravediggers.